 |Unit name||Microbiology Research Project|

 Assoc Prof Tom Ross

-Others from the Centre for Food Safety and Innovation of the School of Land and Food, or Menzies Centre.
+Others from the Centre for Food Safety and Innovation of the Tasmanian Institute of Agriculture, or the Menzies Centre.

 |Available as student elective?||Yes|